.NET HELP

 C# PDF NuGet (How It Works For Developers): Figure 2 - IronPDF- Create a PDF

 IronPDF is a powerful and easy-to-use .NET PDF library designed to facilitate the creation, modification, and conversion of PDFs.
-It is available as a NuGet package.
+It is available as a NuGet package for IronPDF.
 It offers a wide range of functionalities, including HTML files to PDF conversion, editing PDF documents, and watermarking.
 IronPDF is compatible with .NET Core, .NET Framework 4.0+, and other .NET platforms, making it the ideal choice for developers working with PDF files in their projects.

 Compatibility of IronPDF